An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: Symplectic groupoids of affine Poisson structures

 \section{Symplectic groupoids of affine Poisson structures}

-In this section, we detail the construction of the symplectic groupoid for affine Poisson manifolds $(\mathfrak{g}^*,\pi_{\lambda})$ using two methods.
-The first method provides a direct construction via integration of cocycles under the Van Est morphism.
-The second method, while requiring stronger assumptions (a group central extension), is essential as it naturally leads to the desired $\mathbb{S}^1$-central extension of Lie groupoids that forms the basis of our gerbe construction.
+In this section, we recover the symplectic groupoid of the affine Poisson manifold $(\mathfrak g^*,\pi_\lambda)$ by two methods.
+The first gives an explicit realization as the affine action groupoid equipped with the canonical $2$-form with magnetic term.
+The second, while requiring the stronger assumption of a group central extension, is essential for our purposes since it naturally produces the $\mathbb S^1$-central extension of Lie groupoids used later in the gerbe construction.
+Symplectic groupoids of affine Poisson structures were studied earlier by Lu \cite{MR2685337} by a different method.

 Let $G$ be a connected Lie group with Lie algebra $\g$.
 Let $\lambda \in \wedge^2 \mathfrak{g}^*$ be a Lie algebra 2-cocycle, i.e., $\lambda(u,[v,w])+ \lambda(v,[w,u]) + \lambda(w,[u,v]) = 0$, for any $u,v,w,\in \mathfrak{g}$.
 We denote by $\pi_{\lambda}$ the \textbf{affine Poisson structure} on $\g^*$ associated with $\lambda$, whose Poisson bracket is given by